Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/8-Exotic_Primitives-slides.md

 _Magical data expansion_

-- A type of Forward Error Correction Code </br>Detect and correct errors occur in data transmission without the need for retransmission
+- A type of Error Correction Code </br>Detect and correct errors occur in data transmission without the need for retransmission

 - Turn data into pieces (with some redundancy) so it can be reconstructed even if some pieces are missing